 September birthstone people also often find themselves in powerful positions, managing a large group of people, or running a business.

 Sapphire gemstones usually come in a lovely deep blue color, but they also come in purple, orange, pink, and yellow.

 If Sapphire is your birthstone, you are someone very generous.

 You are kind, caring, and giving, maybe even to a fault.

 You are also very loyal and hardworking.
-You are always very fun to be around because you make people feel at ease with your warmth and humor.
+And you are always very fun to be around because you make people feel at ease with your warmth and humor.

 You are sincere, and it’s only natural that you hate anything fake and pretentious.
 This also applies for your relationships.

 It takes a while for you to trust people, but you are kind and giving by nature.
 You often find yourself in a position of power because of your intelligence, work ethics, and ability to relate to people.

 You are strong and wise, and you use your calm demeanor to lead.
 Also, you are also very meticulous when it comes to details.
 And you remember even the littlest things.